 Assuming that you do select SwiftUI as the UI framework for your coding-challenge solution, the question arises as to which SwiftUI-friendly architecture to use.
 Here are three possibilities.

-1. You could avoid thinking about architecture entirely, putting whatever code you need into your Views to meet the requirements of the coding challenge.
-This architecture, which I call the no-architecture architecture, typically involves Views owning both model objects as @State properties and the logic for populating those model objects, for example by fetching a JSON file describing cat breeds from a backend.
+properties and the logic for populating those model objects, for example by fetching a JSON file describing cat breeds from a backend.
 The no-architecture architecture has two problems.
 First, it unnecessarily frustrates the goal of maximizing unit-test coverage.
-The logic for populating a model object, for example by performing an API call, has nothing intrinsically to do with a SwiftUI View and could be comprehensively unit tested outside the context of a View.
-Second, the accumulation of responsibilities other than “represent[ing] part of your app’s user interface” in Views violates the principle of separation of concerns.
-A View that populates its own models is more difficult to reason about and reuse.
+The logic for populating a model object, for example by performing an API call, has nothing intrinsically to do with a SwiftUIView

-3. You could use The Composable Architecture (TCA), which is based on “a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.”
+s to redraw themselves in response to state changes.
+The app built in this video by Vincent Pradeilles uses MVVM, as does the model solution, KatFancy, which accompanies this post. - You could use The Composable Architecture (TCA), which is based on “a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.”
 I haven’t used TCA professionally or in a side-project app, so I can’t review TCA, but, anecdotally, TCA is an increasingly popular architecture choice for SwiftUI apps.
 There are lots of learning materials, both first-party and third-party.
 I would not recommend using TCA for a coding-challenge solution unless you first ascertain that the potential employer is already using TCA.
 If the potential employer is not using TCA, use of TCA in your solution would impose a significant cognitive burden on reviewers, possibly annoying them.
 But if the potential employer is using TCA, that architecture is a great choice, if only to demonstrate that you can hit the ground running when hired.

-Choosing an architecture for a SwiftUI coding challenge is, in my view, straightforward.
-Avoid the no-architecture architecture because of the View-complexity and loss-of-unit-testing costs.
+-complexity and loss-of-unit-testing costs.
 If (the potential employer uses TCA AND (you know TCA OR (are willing OR keen to learn it))),1 use TCA.
-Otherwise, use MVVM and reap the View-simplicity and unit-testing benefits.
+Otherwise, use MVVM and reap the View

 Getting Started